Opt-In Art: Learning Art Styles Only from Few Examples: Experiments

 \subsection{Art Style Adaptation}

-\paragraphcustom{Implementation Details} For the Art Style Adaptation, we use our Art Adapter with content loss weight $w=50$, and the LoRA rank of 1.
-We found that incorporating low-rank Adapters into the attention, linear, and convolution layers of the UNet's up block reduces overfitting and improves generation quality, as opposed to introducing LoRA across all UNet blocks (see Supplementary Materials for details).
-The learning rate was set to 2e-4 using the AdamW optimizer, and we trained for 1,000 steps with a batch size of 5 and the DDIM noise scheduler.
-For data augmentation, we resize images with a random scale of 0.9 to 1 and randomly crop with an aspect ratio of 3/4 to 4/3.
-In the experiments, we use `sks' as the V* token, which serves as a random new token for learning a new art style concept.
-We select 17 artists styles and their works from WikiArt each with a distinct style.
-We manually choose 10 to 40 paintings from each artist with similar color composition, brushstroke techniques, and artistic content to ensure the artistic knowledge dataset has a consistent and coherent style.
+\paragraphcustom{Implementation Details.} For the Art Style Adaptation, we use our Art Adapter with content loss weight $w=50$ (see SM \ref{sup:implementation_details} for implementation details).
+We select 17 artists and their works from WikiArt, each with a distinct style.
+We manually choose between 9 to 50 paintings (on average 21.88) from each artist with similar color composition, brushstroke techniques, and artistic content to ensure the finetuning dataset has a consistent and coherent style.

-To evaluate art style similarity, we use the CSD score \citep{somepalli2024measuring}.
-For each sample, we compute the mean CSD score between a generated image and the images used in Art-Adaptation training.
-To assess content fidelity, we calculate the cosine similarity between content features in the generated and original images ($\rm ViT_c$) and use the CLIP score to evaluate text-image alignment for content consistency.
+To evaluate art style similarity, we use the Contrastive Style Descriptor (CSD) \citep{somepalli2024measuring}, which is a state-of-the-art method for style matching tasks.
+For each sample, we compute the mean CSD score between a generated image and images from the Art-Adaptation set.
+To assess content fidelity, we compute the cosine similarity between the content features of the generated and original images ($\rm ViT_c$) and use the CLIP score to evaluate text-image alignment.

-For our evaluation, we sample 500 images and text prompts from the LAION Pop dataset \cite{schuhmann2023laion}.
+For our evaluation, we sample 500 images and prompts from the LAION Pop dataset \cite{schuhmann2023laion}.
 Our experiments span 17 different style sets, with results averaged across the styles.
-Additionally, we conduct a user study on Amazon Mechanical Turk to validate our findings.
-In this study, we collect pairs of images showing outputs from our Art-Free Diffusion model with the Art Adapter and baseline methods across 17 different artists for both Image Stylization and Art Generation tasks.
-Additionally, we test how people perceive real art examples from the same artist.
+In addition, we conducted a user study on Amazon Mechanical Turk to validate our findings.
+In this study, we collect pairs of images showing outputs from our Blank Canvas Diffusion model with the Art Adapter and baseline methods across 17 different artists for both Image Stylization and Artistic Style Generation tasks.
+Additionally, we test how people perceive real paintings from the same artist.
 The task displays three reference images showing the style of an artist and a pair of examples.
 The user's task is to choose which of the two images is more similar in style to the reference images.
-A reliability test filters out unreliable participants, yielding 2,242 answers from 42 users.
+To avoid the common issue of crowdworkers preferring familiar imagery (e.g., photographs) over artwork, we implemented a reliability test, filtering out such biases and yielding 2,242 answers from 42 users \citep{wang2023computational}.